Slavery in South Africa: Abolition

-In 1833, the Slavery Abolition Act received Royal Assent from King William IV; this paved the way for the abolition of slavery within the British Empire and its colonies.
-It was reported that there were 38,427 slaves in the Cape of Good Hope in 1833, many fewer than in Jamaica, Barbados or Mauritius, though higher than the reported numbers in other British colonies.

-On 1 August 1834, all slaves in the British Empire were emancipated, but they were indentured to their former owners in an apprenticeship system which was abolished in two stages; the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840, six years after the official emancipation.
+In 1833, the Slavery Abolition Act received Royal Assent from King William IV; which provided a path towards gradual abolition of slavery within most parts of the British Empire.
+It was reported that there were 38,427 slaves in the Cape of Good Hope in 1833, many fewer than in Jamaica, Barbados or Mauritius.
+On 1 August 1834, all slaves held in the Cape Colony of the British Empire were emancipated, but they were indentured to their former owners in an apprenticeship system which was abolished in two stages; the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840, six years after the official emancipation.
+Slavery persisted for decades longer in the Boer republics by means of Inboekstelsel.
+These republics were incorporated into the British Empire in 1902 after the Second Boer War.